2012 Guia Race of Macau: Free Practice

 Tiago Monteiro set the pace in the shortened Thursday test session, with Mehdi Bennani and Stefano D'Aste have initially set the pace.
 Cozzolino, Mak Ka Lok and Franz Engstler recovered from spins with relatively little damage, the session was however red flagged three minutes from the end when bamboo-engineering driver Darryl O'Young crashed head on into the barrier at the Mandarin Oriental corner.

-Huff went quickest in Free Practice 1 on Friday, having spent much of the session trading times with team mates Muller and Menu and Honda Racing Team JAS driver Monteiro.
+Huff went quickest in Free Practice 1 on Friday, having spent much of the session trading times with teammates Muller and Menu and Honda Racing Team JAS driver Monteiro.
 O'Young was able to participate after his car was repaired overnight, Cozzolino damaged his car colliding with a barrier and Henry Ho was once again unable to run, this time due to a gearbox failure.

 Huff led the Chevrolet trio in the second free practice session which distanced itself from the next nearest challenger, the Lukoil Racing SEAT León of Gabriele Tarquini, by 1.3 seconds.
 Damage sustained in the first free practice session meant Cozzolino did not get any running in for ROAL Motorsport, while Bennani and D'Aste had two separate near misses with the barriers.

 Qualifying

 Having led free practice, Huff dominated qualifying to claim his fourth pole position at Macau and extend his championship lead.
-He set a new lap record for the circuit in doing so, beating the record previously held by team mate Menu.
+He set a new lap record for the circuit in doing so, beating the record previously held by teammate Menu.
 Muller was second and Menu was third, with Tarquini fourth and Monteiro fifth in the new Honda Civic.
 O'Young took the independents' pole position with sixth place just ahead of Yokohama Trophy challengers Michelisz and Pepe Oriola.
 Fellow trophy challenger D'Aste could only manage 11th, setting a slightly slower time in Q2 than in Q1.
 Fredy Barth brought out the red flags when he crashed at Police bend, the stoppage hampering Tom Coronel's effort to progress to Q2.
 Six drivers set times slower than the 107% time in Q1, three of which had their times removed as a penalty for not reporting to the weighing bay.
 They were given permission to start the races from the back of the grid.